jacksoncouse/Guide/rules/README.md

 Properly naming things tells the publisher what the parts of your story are and where they belong.

-#### Assets: file types
+#### Assets: file formats

 Assets are the components of a story.
 These peices include text documents, metadata, images, and so on.
-[File-types](/file-types.md) defines allowable file types for stories.
+[File-types](/formats/README.md) defines allowable file types for stories.